zhullyb/monyhar/monyhar/docs/linux/instrumented_libraries.md

 # Linux Instrumented Libraries

-The instrumented libraries are a collection of Chromium's dependencies built with *SAN enabled.
+The instrumented libraries are a collection of Monyhar's dependencies built with *SAN enabled.
 The MSAN libraries are required for an MSAN build to run.
 The others are optional, and are currently unused.